 You may have been wondering why you didn’t receive my blog post on Friday.
 I do have a reason.
 I have been busy storytelling and speaking.
-A few nights ago the Lockeport Mental Health Society invited me to share my entire (or most of it) mental health journey with them.
+A few night ago a community group invited me to share my entire (or most of it) mental health journey with them.
 It turned out to be an extraordinary evening for me.
-In the past, I have shared A Broken Mind and A Stigma Free Zone with you.
-Today, I am posting my presentation in its entirety.
+Below you will find my presentation in its entirety.
 Please be aware that:

 - I have no medical training and I am not giving medical advice

 - Some readers may find a portion of the content dealing with child sexual abuse disturbing.
 I do not go into detail.

 Have you ever looked at someone else and thought :

 - They grew up with supportive parents who encouraged them to follow their dreams.

 - Their children whizzed through high school and got full scholarships for university

 - They have a job that pays $100,000 a year.

 They couldn’t possibly understand what it means to walk in my shoes.

 - Perhaps you grew up with an alcoholic parent who got violent when he or she was drinking.